Peroxiredoxin: Function

-The oxidized form of Prx is inactive in its reductase activity, but can function as a molecular chaperon, requiring the donation of electrons from reduced Trx to restore its catalytic activity.
+The oxidized form of Prx is inactive in its reductase activity, but can function as a molecular chaperone, requiring the donation of electrons from reduced Trx to restore its catalytic activity.

 The physiological importance of peroxiredoxins is illustrated by their relative abundance (one of the most abundant proteins in erythrocytes after hemoglobin is peroxiredoxin 2) as well as studies in knockout mice.
 Mice lacking peroxiredoxin 1 or 2 develop severe haemolytic anemia, and are predisposed to certain haematopoietic cancers.
 Peroxiredoxin 1 knockout mice have a 15% reduction in lifespan.
 Peroxiredoxin 6 knockout mice are viable and do not display obvious gross pathology, but are more sensitive to certain exogenous sources of oxidative stress, such as hyperoxia.
 Peroxiredoxin 3 (mitochondrial matrix peroxiredoxin) knockout mice are viable and do not display obvious gross pathology.
 Peroxiredoxins are proposed to play a role in cell signaling by regulating H2O2 levels.

 Plant 2-Cys peroxiredoxins are post-translationally targeted to chloroplasts, where they protect the photosynthetic membrane against photooxidative damage.
 Nuclear gene expression depends on chloroplast-to-nucleus signalling and responds to photosynthetic signals, such as the acceptor availability at photosystem II and ABA.

 Circadian clock

-Peroxiredoxins have been implicated in the 24-hour internal circadian clock of many organisms..
+Peroxiredoxins have been implicated in the 24-hour internal circadian clock of many organisms.